urbanjost/M_framework/README.md

 They can also be read using the SQLite3 tool.
-This is very powerful, letting you use SQL to select specific data, generate reports, and convert the subsquent results to HTML, CSV, flat text and other formats.
+This is very powerful, letting you use SQL to select specific data, generate reports, and convert the subsequent results to HTML, CSV, flat text and other formats.

 The NAMELIST output file is essentially a record of the harness calls using the standardized NAMELIST format that is almost trivial to read